Nathan Healy

 McKinney Electricity Prices

-Texas electricity rates have climbed from 12.1 cents per kWh in 2021 to 14.9 cents per kWh in 2024—a 23% increase in just three years that directly impacts McKinney household budgets.
+Texas electricity rates rose from 12.1 cents per kWh in 2021 to 14.9 cents per kWh in 2024 — nearly a 23% increase in just three years, outpacing many household budget expectations for McKinney residents.

 Price of Energy: Texas vs National Average